 - Notebooks: Delete notebooks with only a couple of notes or combine notebooks that have only a few notes each if the theme is relevant.

 - “Untitled” notes: Search for “intitle:untitled” and title any notes that need one.
 Delete empty notes.

-- Trash: If you have organizational OCD-like tendencies, you’ll probably want to look through your Trash notebook to make sure that you didn’t accidently delete anything important.
+- Trash: If you’re obsessed with getting (and staying!) organized, you’ll probably want to look through your Trash notebook to make sure you didn’t accidentally delete anything important.
 Then empty it.
 Frequently.

 What steps have you taken to declutter your digital life?